-Tip #1: Start with the ‘Anchor’ Gig
+Tip #1: Starting on Fiverr with an ‘Anchor’ Gig

 - I implemented a good-quality image and featured myself on the cover (always do this).